No man in Little Egypt, Illinois was more admired than Dr. John Dale Cavaness.

-Seven years later, Cavaness’s youngest son Sean was seen drinking with his estranged father.
-The next day Sean, 22, was found dead; the result of two gunshots to the head.
+Then, seven years later, in early December 1984, neighbors spotted Sean Cavaness with his estranged father, John.
+The next day, Sean, 22 years old, was found dead in a pasture—the result of two gunshots to the head.

 On Wednesday evening at about 8:30, Kevin and Charli were watching Dynasty on television when Sean telephoned.
 Kevin told him to get in touch with Dale and made final plans for the Christmas-week trip to Eldorado.